4.17 Phases of the Early Universe: Conscious Point Dynamics in Cosmic Evolution

 4.17.1 The Phenomenon and Conventional Explanation

-The early universe evolved through distinct phases: the Big Bang (t = 0), inflationary epoch (\sim 10^{-36} to 10^{-32} s), plasma epoch (\sim 10^{-12} s to 380,000 years), and the current cold, kinetic expansionary universe (\sim 13.8 billion years).
-Conventional cosmology describes the Big Bang as a singularity expanding into a hot, dense state, followed by rapid inflation (exponential space expansion), a quark-gluon plasma phase, and recombination into neutral atoms.
+The early universe evolved through distinct phases: the Big Bang (t = 0), a brief inflationary epoch (\sim 10^{-36} to 10^{-32} s), a more lengthy plasma epoch (\sim 10^{-12} s to 380,000 years), and the current cold, kinetic expansionary universe (\sim 13.8 billion years).
+Conventional cosmology describes the Big Bang as a singularity expanding into a hot, dense state, followed by rapid inflation (exponential space expansion), a quark-gluon plasma phase, and finally combination into neutral atoms.
 General Relativity models expansion via the Friedmann-Lemaître-Robertson-Walker (FLRW) metric, with the Hubble parameter:

 H = \frac{\dot{a}}{a}